poom201211/filereader/README.md

 ## Classes

+StopWatch - Contains methods to start,stop and get elapse of time.

+Tasks - Super class of the classes highlighted in bold and implements interface *Runnable*.

-*StringInputStream* - Used to read a file using InputStream(Class) into a String.
+**StringInputStream** - Used to read a file using InputStream(Class) into a String.

-*StringBuilderInputStream* - Used to read a file using InputStream(Class) into a StringBuilder.
+**StringBuilderInputStream** - Used to read a file using InputStream(Class) into a StringBuilder.

-*StringBufferReader* - Used to read a file using BufferReader(Class) into a String.
+**StringBufferReader** - Used to read a file using BufferReader(Class) into a String.

+## Interface

+Runnable - Interface that contains the method *run()*, which the task class implements.